raci matrix – Responsibility Assignment Matrix (RACI Chart) Explained

-- Responsible: People who are responsible for doing tasks or making decisions.
+People who are responsible for doing tasks or making decisions.
+Each task requires a responsible person.

-- Accountable: People who are responsible for the completion of the task or deliverable.
+People who are responsible for the completion of the task or deliverable.
 They are people or a group of people who owns the task.
+The responsible person delegates the work and reviews everything before its completion.
+In some conditions, the responsible and accountable person can be the same.

-- Consulted: People who assist the responsible.
+In a project, tasks may require someone who is responsible for consultation.
+People who have the consulting role assist the responsible.
 They provide information to complete the task or deliverable.

 RACI defines the tasks, deliverables, and responsibilities of each role involved in the project.